SeabookChen/seabookchen.net/_posts/2014-04-25-relationships-between-different-versions-of-selenium.md

 but still released within [Selenium WebDriver](#selenium-2--selenium-webdriver) library for backward compatibility purpose.

 ### Selenium 2 / Selenium WebDriver
-[Selenium WebDriver][Selenium WebDriver],
-previously addressed as Selenium 2 incorrectly, is the latest API in Selenium project, which replaces Selenium RC with fundamentally different mechanisms and dominates web UI automation market right now.
+Selenium 2, a.k.a.
+[Selenium WebDriver][Selenium WebDriver], is the latest API in Selenium project, which replaces Selenium RC with fundamentally different mechanisms and dominates web UI automation market right now.

 ### Selenium 3